gabischool/Sprint-Project---Build-A-Marketing-Website/README.md

 2. What are the 4 areas of the box model?

-3. While using flexbox, what axis does the following property work on: ```align-items: center```?
+3. What command do you use in git to copy files from Github?

 4. Explain why git is valuable to a team of developers.

-5. Define mobile-first design in your own words.
+5. What is the difference between Git and Github?.

 You are expected to be able to answer all these questions.
-Your responses contribute to your Sprint Challenge grade.
+Your responses contribute to your Sprint Project grade.
 Skipping this section *will* prevent you from passing this challenge.

 ## Instructions

 ### Task 1: Project Set Up

 - [ ] Create a forked copy of this project
-- [ ] Add your team lead as collaborator on Github
+- [ ] Add your group lead or instructor as collaborator on Github
-- [ ] Clone your OWN version of the repository (Not Lambda's by mistake!)
+- [ ] Clone your OWN version of the repository
-- [ ] Create a new branch: git checkout -b `<firstName-lastName>`.
+- [ ] Create a new branch: git checkout -b `<YourfirstName-YourlastName>`.
-- [ ] Implement the project on your newly created `<firstName-lastName>` branch, committing changes regularly
+- [ ] Implement the project on your newly created `<YourfirstName-YourlastName>` branch, committing changes regularly
-- [ ] Push commits: git push origin `<firstName-lastName>`
+- [ ] Push commits: git push origin `<YourfirstName-YourlastName>`

 ### Task 2:  Minimum Viable Product